OpenNebula/docs/source/advanced_administration/application_flow_and_auto-scaling/appflow_use_cli.rst

 Managing Services
 =================

 A Service Template can be instantiated as a Service.
 Each newly created Service will be deployed by OneFlow following its deployment strategy.

-Each Service Role creates `Virtual Machines </./vm_guide_2>`__ in OpenNebula from `VM Templates </./vm_guide>`__, that must be created beforehand.
+Each Service Role creates :ref:`Virtual Machines <vm_guide_2>` in OpenNebula from :ref:`VM Templates <vm_guide>`, that must be created beforehand.

 Create and List Existing Services
 ---------------------------------

 New Services are created from Service Templates, using the ``oneflow-template instantiate`` command:

 .. code::

     $ oneflow-template instantiate 0
     ID: 1

 To list the available Services, use ``oneflow list/top``:

 .. code::

     $ oneflow list
-ID USER            GROUP           NAME                      STATE 1 oneadmin        oneadmin        my_service                PENDING
+            ID USER            GROUP           NAME                      STATE
+             1 oneadmin        oneadmin        my_service                PENDING

 |image3|

 The Service will eventually change to ``DEPLOYING``.
 You can see information for each Role and individual Virtual Machine using ``oneflow show``

 .. code::

     $ oneflow show 1
     SERVICE 1 INFORMATION
     ID                  : 1
     NAME                : my_service
     USER                : oneadmin
     GROUP               : oneadmin
     STRATEGY            : straight
     SERVICE STATE       : DEPLOYING

     PERMISSIONS
     OWNER               : um-
     GROUP               : ---
     OTHER               : ---

     ROLE frontend
     ROLE STATE          : RUNNING
     CARNIDALITY         : 1
     VM TEMPLATE         : 0
     NODES INFORMATION
      VM_ID NAME                    STAT UCPU    UMEM HOST                       TIME 0 frontend_0_(service_1)  runn   67  120.3M localhost              0d 00h01

     ROLE db_master
     ROLE STATE          : DEPLOYING
     PARENTS             : frontend
     CARNIDALITY         : 1
     VM TEMPLATE         : 1
     NODES INFORMATION
      VM_ID NAME                    STAT UCPU    UMEM HOST                       TIME 1                         init           0K                        0d 00h00

     ROLE db_slave
     ROLE STATE          : DEPLOYING
     PARENTS             : frontend
     CARNIDALITY         : 3
     VM TEMPLATE         : 2
     NODES INFORMATION
      VM_ID NAME                    STAT UCPU    UMEM HOST                       TIME 2                         init           0K                        0d 00h00
          3                         init           0K                        0d 00h00
          4                         init           0K                        0d 00h00

     ROLE worker
     ROLE STATE          : PENDING
     PARENTS             : db_master, db_slave
     CARNIDALITY         : 10
     VM TEMPLATE         : 3
     NODES INFORMATION
      VM_ID NAME                    STAT UCPU    UMEM HOST                       TIME

     LOG MESSAGES
     09/19/12 14:44 [I] New state: DEPLOYING

 Life-cycle
 ----------

-The ``deployment`` attribute defines the deployment strategy that the Life Cycle Manager (part of the
+The ``deployment`` attribute defines the deployment strategy that the Life Cycle Manager (part of the :ref:`oneflow-server <appflow_configure>`) will use.
-`oneflow-server </./appflow_configure>`__) will use.
 These two values can be used:

 -  **none**: All roles are deployed at the same time.
 -  **straight**: Each Role is deployed when all its parent Roles are ``RUNNING``.

 Regardless of the strategy used, the Service will be ``RUNNING`` when all of the Roles are also ``RUNNING``.
 Likewise, a Role will enter this state only when all the VMs are ``running``.

 |image4|